Giovannix97/ModBot/README.md

 npm install
 ```

+Finally, set all  enviroment variables in `.env` file.

 Now, you can create a .zip file containing:
 > 📁 node_modules
 > 📄 .env
 > 📄 discord-direct-line.js

 Deploy this file in the app service of the bot as a webjob or deploy as a different app service.

 ## Further reading